 Ask the attendant to fill the tank, (lleno -“YAY-noh”) or to a specified monetary amount, e.g. “Dos cientos pesos.”
 Additionally, if you ask, the attendant will also clean the windscreen, check/fill your oil if required (check this with him), replace your windscreen wiper blades (these are sold), fill your vehicle with water or coolant, check your tire pressure and adjust as necessary, and any other minor job that may need doing that won’t take more than a few minutes at most.

 Someone may come along and clean your windscreen for you, unsolicited.
 It’s optional to pay, but you may like give them 2 or 3 pesos in return for their efforts if you allow them to clean your screen.

 Attendants at gasoline stations should be Tipped, commensurate with the amount of work they do for you.
 3-5% of the cost of your fuel is normal for fuel-only, 5-10% of same for additional services.

-Generally speaking, buying fuel for vehicles is largely a cash business in Mexico.
-An increasing number of gasoline stations are accepting credit and debit cards, although it’s wise to make sure you have some cash with you on your journey in case the station you stop to refuel at doesn’t accept cards, or their card payment system is not working.
+Historically, buying fuel for vehicles was a cash business in Mexico.
+However, in recent times, gasoline stations have been rolling-out credit and debit card payments on the forecourt, although it’s wise to make sure you carry some cash with you on your journey in case the station you stop to refuel at doesn’t accept cards yet, or (more likely) their card payment system is not working.